Softwarovy-projekt/Documentation/README.md

 Some opcodes such as the `NEG` which negates value on the stack behaves differently for different types.

-The static analysis simulates the interpreter abu only keeps track of what types are being put on the stack.
+The static analysis simulates the interpreter but only keeps track of what types are being put on the stack.
 Since we do not know the exact values on the stack we are unable to branch correctly and therefore we have to look through all options at least once.
 We still visit each opcode only once though.
 Before each brancjhing instruction we have to rembember the current stack state and the instruction to which we are supposed to jump next.
 This branche exploring is done in a depth-first search manner.

 Some more complexity is brought by handling exceptions.
 That can be actually solved pretty easily as we first explore the code without exceptions and only then we explore the exception handlers - `catch` clauses.
 Although we have to be carefull with the `finally` clasuses and make sure that we do not explore anything twice and perform the jumps correctly.